TrySpace/GPT-Helper/README.md

-This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript`, uses `@mui` components and works on mobile.
+This is a fork of: https://github.com/jas3333/GPT-Helper and is updated to work with `typescript`, uses `@mui` material design components and works on mobile.
 It was largely modified using GPT prompts.

-## GPT Helper
+## GPT Prompt Engineer

 This app is an interface to the GPT3 API. **It isn't ChatGPT nor does it use the Chatgpt api**.
 It was made as a second option to ChatGPT, due to the ChatGPT often being overloaded.

-You can use it to:
+## How to use it:

 - Automatically prefix questions with your own personas/prompts
 - Prompt-engineering
 - ?
 - Profit

+Remember this is **NOT** ChatGPT and won't work the same, you should reset the prompt when asking different questions, it is not very good at maintaining a threaded conversation.

 ### To install: